hmteditors/leiden/README.md

 - Which files ought to be edited?
 - Which lines are there on each folio?
 - Useful links for editing
+- Basic infrastructure for working with digital representations of manuscripts
 - Progress

 ##What is there on a folio?